-Our hypothesis is that the proposed pruning mechanism not only improves robustness of an HC system, but can impact the incurred cost of using resources.
-This is particularly important for users who deploy heterogeneous cloud VMs [17].
-As such, we investigate the impact of the proposed probabilistic pruning mechanism on the incurred cost of using heterogeneous cloud VMs and compare it against common mapping methods.
+Our hypothesis is that the proposed pruning mechanism not only improves robustness of an HC system, but can impact the incurred cost and energy consumption of using resources.
+The former is particularly important for users who deploy heterogeneous cloud VMs^[19], whereas the latter can be appealing to the administrators of High Performance Computing (HPC) systems.
+As such, we investigate the impact of the proposed probabilistic pruning mechanism on the incurred cost and energy consumption of using heterogeneous cloud VMs and compare it against common mapping methods.
+Due to generality of the pruning idea, we implement it as an independent mechanism that can be applied to mapping heuristics of any type of (homogeneous or heterogeneous) computing system to improve its robustness.